metanyx/metanyx/sdimage/README.md

 ## Eject SD image, insert into LIME board, and boot

-eth0 will obtain an address via DHCP
+Your unit will obtain an address via DHCP over the ethernet port

 default username/password is : **root / metanyx**